mmomtchev/static-portable-python/README.md

 This will produce a moveable Python installation in `output`.

-Currently, the build is not fully reproducible as it will include the static versions of the system libraries.
+On Windows, the fully integrated Python build is used.

-A future version might use `conan` for a fully reproducible build.
+On macOS and Linux, static versions of the needed libraries are retrieved from `conan`.